syswonder/hvisor-book-en/src/chap04/subchap02/RISC-AIA.md

 # Overall Structure
-AIA mainly includes two parts, the Interrupt Message Service Controller (IMSIC) and the Advanced Platform-Level Interrupt Controller (APLIC), with the overall structure shown in the figure below.
+AIA mainly includes two parts, the Interrupt Message Controller IMSIC and the Advanced Platform Level Interrupt Controller APLIC, with the overall structure shown in the diagram below.

 <img src="../img/riscv_aia_struct.jpg"  style="zoom: 50%;" />

-Peripherals can choose to send message interrupts or send wired interrupts via line connections.
+Peripherals can choose to send message interrupts or send wired interrupts via a connected line.

-If peripheral A supports MSI, it only needs to write the specified data to the interrupt file of the designated hart, and then IMSIC will deliver an interrupt to the target processor.
+If peripheral A supports MSI, it only needs to write the specified data into the interrupt file of the designated hart, after which IMSIC will deliver an interrupt to the target processor.

-For all devices, they can connect to APLIC via an interrupt line, and APLIC will choose the interrupt delivery mode according to the configuration:
+For all devices, they can connect to APLIC via an interrupt line, and APLIC will choose the interrupt delivery mode based on the configuration:
 * Wired interrupt
 * MSI